The Boy Book:Â A Study of Habits and Behaviors, Plus Techniques for Taming Them by E. Lockhart

 In the second book of the Ruby Oliver series, The Boy Book: A Study of Habits and Behaviors, Plus Techniques for Taming Them by E. Lockhart, we meet Roo again fresh from the throes of her (mis)adventures in the first book.
 This time, though, the rumors about her had settled down but it doesn’t make her less of a social leper.
 On the up side, her ex-best friend, Kim, who stole her ex-boyfriend from her is not in school for an exchange program.
 On the downside, Jackson the ex-boyfriend is still there, and he is sending her notes all of sudden, despite the current attachment to Ruby’s ex-best friend.
 And then there’s Noel, who’s been hanging around her but only because he doesn’t care what anyone else thinks.
 Or does he?
 With even more friendship issues and entries from a notebook called The Boy Book, will Roo find out that there is life other than what she knows?

 A little story first, before I talk about the book.
 When I was in Grade 5, my best friend then and I had a notebook dedicated for our current crushes.
-Okay, the notebook idea wasn’t entirely original since another group of girls had their own (fancier) notebook, and we just wanted one of our own, too, since we can’t join their group anymore.1 So I got one of the many spare notebooks at home, made some (not-so) fancy artwork on the cover, fashioned a “lock” and made it our crush notebook.
-There we wrote letters, stories and all sorts of mushy stuff directed to our crushes, the things we can’t bear to say to them in person.2 The notebook pretty much died soon after my current best friend told me to share the notebook with one of her close friends and I wasn’t comfortable with it, also with the fact that I couldn’t keep the notebook at home because people liked to snoop in my room an read my diaries and that crush notebook was sacred and cannot be seen by anyone else, ever!
+Okay, the notebook idea wasn’t entirely original since another group of girls had their own (fancier) notebook, and we just wanted one of our own, too, since we can’t join their group anymore. ((They even have a fancy, name-combined group name.
+Or wait, it was a group name after the combined names of all their crushes)) So I got one of the many spare notebooks at home, made some (not-so) fancy artwork on the cover, fashioned a “lock” and made it our crush notebook.
+There we wrote letters, stories and all sorts of mushy stuff directed to our crushes, the things we can’t bear to say to them in person. ((Or, can’t.
+Because one of my major crushes back then was Nick Carter from the Backstreet Boys, wohoo)) The notebook pretty much died soon after my current best friend told me to share the notebook with one of her close friends and I wasn’t comfortable with it, also with the fact that I couldn’t keep the notebook at home because people liked to snoop in my room an read my diaries and that crush notebook was sacred and cannot be seen by anyone else, ever!

 I have long burned that notebook (my pages of it, anyway) because I’ve learned that owning a notebook like that with observations and letters about other people (boys in particular) is kind of dangerous, and not really a wise thing to do especially if someone who knows those boys reads it.
 Think Harriet the Spy.
 So the existence of The Boy Book in the book with the same name was kind of impressive, especially with the wealth of information Roo and her friends have written there.
 At her age, I have never even thought of trying anything that was accounted for there.